w-yeehong/tp/docs/UserGuide.md

 1. `addpatient n/Betsy Crowe t/36.5 d/20201001-20201014 p/91234567 a/19 c/Is asthmatic` A patient named _Betsy Crowe_ with temperature _36.5_, period of stay from _1 October 2020 to 14 October 2020_, phone number _91234567_, age _19_ and comment _Is asthmatic_ is added to Covigent.
 <br />

-**Expected Outcome:** <br />
+**Step By Step Usage:** <br />
+1. Navigate to the Patient tab under the navigation bar as shown in Figure 3.

+2. Using the first example, key in the command into the command box as shown below.

+3. Press `enter`.

-* Using the first example, the result box displays the message, "New patient added: Betsy Crowe Temperature: 36.5 Period of stay: 1 Oct 2020 to 14 Oct 2020 Phone: 91234567 Age: 19 Comment: Is asthmatic".
-* The newly added patient can now be found in the list of patients in Covigent.
+4. The result box displays the message, "New patient added: Betsy Crowe Temperature: 36.5 Period of stay: 1 Oct 2020 to 14 Oct 2020 Phone: 91234567 Age: 19 Comment: Is asthmatic".
+The newly added patient can now be found in the list of patients in Covigent.
-* Figure 3 shows an example of a successful execution.
-Note that you will need to click on the newly added patient in the patient list to view his/her details.

 <p align="center">
     <img src="images/ug/figure3_addpatient.png" width="620" height="400">
     <br />
-    <i>Figure 3.
+    <i>Figure 5.
 A Successful Execution of <code>addpatient</code></i>
 </p>

+5. To view the details of the newly added patient, click on the newly added patient in the patient list.

 _Written by: Yun Qing_